 Buying our dream flat

-When my wife and I got married, the first thing we did was apply for a new government flat in the estate of Punggol, Singapore.
+When my wife and I got married, the first thing we did was apply for a new government flat in Punggol, Singapore.

-But we would have loved to live in the beautiful estate next to the Sembawang river.
+But we would have loved to live in the beautiful estate next to the Sembawang River.
 We passed it often on our way home.
 The buildings were unique, and we loved the roof gardens.
 It was impossible because all units were sold years ago.
-But wouldn’t it be nice…

-About a year later, we received a letter from the government asking if we would like to consider some units had become available because buyers had pulled out.
-There were 3 units from Sembawang, 1 unit next to the river.
+About a year later, we received a letter from the government asking whether we would like to consider some units that had become available after buyers pulled out.
+There were 3 units from Sembawang, and 1 unit next to the river.
 We would go on a queue, and if we didn’t get it, we could then return to the usual waiting list for Punggol.

 We came up № 1 in the queue.
 And we picked our “impossible” dream flat overlooking the river.